 During the 21-22 school year, Taylor Mill saw 112 discipline referrals.
-Last year, we were seeing an increase in referrals in comparison to where we were the previous year and ended the school year with 327 discipline referrals for the 22-23 school year with 35% of referrals coming from 1st grade.
+During the 22-23 school year, we saw a major increase in referrals in comparison to where we were the previous year and ended the school year with 327 discipline referrals for the year with 35% of referrals coming from 1st grade.
 Our PBIS task group addressed this through initiatives that were started in the beginning of October 2022 with Restorative Practices training that continues into this school year.
-The first grade team received additional support on de-escalation strategies and the de-escalation cycle that they commonly seeing with students.
-Currently for the 23-24, we are seeing a decrease in office referrals and an increase in the amount of teachers using Restorative Practices strategies, Social Emotional strategies like calm down corners and allowing sensory breaks for students feeling big emotions.
-This focus on emotional regulation has resulted in a decrease in office referrals at this point in the year with 26 referrals so far.
+The first grade team received additional support on de-escalation strategies and the deescalation cycle that they commonly seeing with students.
+For the 23-24 school year, we saw an overall decrease in office referrals to 255 and an increase in the amount of teachers using Restorative Practices strategies, Social Emotional strategies like calm down corners and allowing sensory breaks for students feeling big emotions.
+We did continue to see first grade having the most referrals with 38%.
+This continued focus on emotional regulation has resulted in a decrease in office referrals at this point in the year with 33 referrals so far.
+This remains a signigificant area of improvement for us and with additional training, we will be able to better consistently implement Restorative Practices and emotional regulation strategies across all grade levels.